phartz/service-broker-cli/README.md

    update-service                         Update a service instance delete-service                         Delete a service instance

-   create-service-key*                    Create key for a service instance service-keys*                          List keys for a service instance service-key*                           Show service key info delete-service-key*                    Delete a service key
+   create-service-key                     Create key for a service instance service-keys                           List keys for a service instance delete-service-key                     Delete a service key

 ```

+## Restrictions

+There are some restrictions:
+* The service broker doesn't store any user crendetials so it is not possible to get information about a service key.
+In contrast to to CloudFounndry CLI the `sb create-service-key` returns the credentials.
+* The service broker also doesn't store any information about the real service names, the broker only works with UUIDs.

 ## Log In

 To log in you can use either `sb login` as an interactive operation or `sb auth` for scripting.